Karenna Gore: Early life

 Gore was born on August 6, 1973, to Al and Tipper Gore in Nashville, Tennessee, and grew up there as well as in Washington, D.C.
 She has three younger siblings, Kristin, Sarah, and Albert III.

-When she was 11 years old, Karenna's mother, Tipper, overheard her listening to Prince's song "Darling Nikki", which contained explicit lyrics, which inspired her mother to launch the Parents Music Resource Center, which sought to have "parental warning labels affixed to record albums that contained sexually explicit lyrics, portrayed excessive violence, or glorified drugs."
+When Karenna was 11 years old, her mother Tipper overheard her listening to Prince's song "Darling Nikki", which contained explicit lyrics that inspired her mother to launch the Parents Music Resource Center, which sought to have "parental warning labels affixed to record albums that contained sexually explicit lyrics, portrayed excessive violence, or glorified drugs."

 Gore earned her B.A. (magna cum laude) in history and literature in 1995 from Harvard University, a J.D. from Columbia Law School in 2000, and an M.A. in social ethics from Union Theological Seminary in 2013.
 During college, she interned as a journalist for WREG-TV and The Times-Picayune.
 She later wrote for El País in Spain and Slate in Seattle.